eduardojigub/imhere_native/README.md

-In this challenge, we had to create an app to show some skills in React-Native with Expo
+In this project, i had to create an basic app to show some skills in React-Native with Expo

 - Add a new Participant
 - Remove Participant